rbzsparks/rbzsparks.github.io/03-personal.md

 **Cooking**: My mother and father have always been incredible cooks, and from an early age I wanted to be a chef (though, my grandmother told me this was only a hobby).
 I (and most of my immediate family) take great pride in cooking and enjoy trying and improvising new recipes.
 Perhaps my favorite form of relaxation :\)

-**Movies & Shows**: Big Little Lies, The Boys, The Real HouseWives, Vanderpump Rules, Modern Family, Horror Movies (Jeeper's Creepers, A NightMare on Elm Street, Halloween, Get Out, The Menu, House of Wax), Pretty Little Liars, Scooby Doo 2: Monsters Unleashed, Small Soldiers, Shrek 2
+**Movies & Shows**: Big Little Lies, The Boys, The Real HouseWives, Vanderpump Rules, Modern Family, Horror Movies (Jeepers Creepers, A NightMare on Elm Street, Halloween, Get Out, The Menu, House of Wax), Pretty Little Liars, Scooby Doo 2: Monsters Unleashed, Small Soldiers, Shrek 2

-**Childhood Favorites**: Power Rangers, Pokémon, Elmo, Barney, Scooby Doo, Krypto the Super Dog, Max & Ruby, Bakugan, Strawberry Short Cake, Kid Cuisine, Naruto, Furby
+**Childhood Favorites**: Power Rangers, Pokémon, Elmo, Barney, Scooby Doo, Krypto the Superdog, Max & Ruby, Bakugan, Strawberry Shortcake, Kid Cuisine, Naruto, Furby